R4cc/IbkrAutoBuy/README.md

 ## Summary:
 This is a python script that automatically buys a given stock and sends a mail via SMTP

+## Dependencies
+You have to install the following packages via pip:
+- ib_insync
+- smtplib
+- ssl

 ## Initial Configuration
 You first ***have*** to configure the following variables:
 ### Start.py